sidjohal/ML-from-scratch/README.md

 # ML-from-scratch

-Building famous ML models from scratch using Numpy
+Building ML models from scratch using Numpy

 SUPERVISED
   Regression